pu2clr/SI4735/README.md

 It has been observed in several tests.
 Some tips:

-1. Avoid using the computer connected to the mains during testing.
+1. Avoid using a computer connected to the mains during testing.
 The electrical grid can disturb the communication between the Arduino based board and the SI47XX device
 2. The RESET pin is not configured properly.
 Check the connection of the SI47XX pin 15 (RST) and the Arduino based board
-3. Try to use a 22K pull-up on Arduino Board pin used for reseting (RESET PIN).
+3. Try to use a 22K pull-up on Arduino Board pin used for resetting (RESET PIN).
 It may be needed if you are using some Arduino based boards like (Atmega32, Atmega128 etc)
 4. If the SI47XX pin 16 (SEN) is grounded, the I²C bus address must be 0x11, otherwise it must be 0x63 (the default I2C bus address is 0x11).
 Preferably, keep this pin grounded
 5. Check if the pins 17 (SCLK / SCL) and 18 (SDIO / SDA) of the SI47XX device are correctly connected to the Arduino board pins
 6. Check the pull-up resistors connected to the pins 17 (SCLK / SCL) and 18 (SDIO / SDA) of the SI47XX device